 How can I volunteer?

-LL&W will be looking for volunteers of all ages to help harvest, wrap and prepare trees for the 2019 season.
-Stay tuned as we will be coming out with our new event schedule in the new year!
+We have wrapped up all events for 2019, but rest assured, LL&W will be looking for volunteers of all ages to help harvest, wrap and prepare trees for the 2020 season.
+Stay tuned!

 Why is this project important?

 Over the last 150 years, there has been a decline in tree diversity along the shorelines of the Midwest’s mightiest rivers as hardwood trees (such as oaks, hickories, pecan, paw paw, etc.) have been depleted for fuel and building materials, and by flooding and disease.
 Everyone assumes that there is an abundance of wildlife on the river but many species have nearly disappeared because of the absence of food as the trees that currently exist on the river have little or no food value for wildlife.

 The MillionTrees Project will only plant trees that produce nuts and fruit so that ducks, songbirds, squirrels, wild turkeys, etc. have a viable food source.
 These strong hardwoods also create a wonderful habitat for wildlife and nesting birds.